axelriet/LwMQ.net/docs/guide/index.rst

    https://www.lwmq.net/symbols

 There is no user-browsable content at that address but debugging tools know how to use it.

+Visual Studio can be configured to use our symbol server by adding it to the list of symbol servers in the debugging
+options: Tools->Options->Debugging->Symbols.

 Exceptions
 ^^^^^^^^^^